alnaeini/RoboGym/README.md

 # Requirements

 The RoboGym package works on Linux, Mac and Windows.

-I recommend using a following instruction for training.
+Use the following instruction to install the required packages and start the training,

 In the terminal, First create and activate conda virtual environment as: